vpelss/SNIS_Flatpak/README.md

 # Space Nerds in Space Flatpak

-To install avd run Space Nerds in Space Flatpak, open a linux terminal and type the following (once installed you just need the last line to run):
+To install and run Space Nerds in Space with a Flatpak, open a linux terminal and type the following (once installed you just need the last line to run):

 sudo apt install flatpak